magga2001/Backstreet_cycles/README.md

 ## Credentials

-To access Firebase and MapBox accounts for our application use the following credentials
+To access Firebase account for our application use the following credentials

 Email: backstreet.cycles.test.user@gmail.com